ekr/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 is defined.
 The server MUST ensure that it selects a compatible PSK (if any) and cipher suite.

-In TLS versions prior to TLS 1.3, the Server Name Identification (SNI) value was intended to be associated with the session (Section 3 of {{RFC6066}}), with the server being required to enforce that the SNI value associated with the session matches the one specified in the resumption handshake.
+In TLS versions prior to TLS 1.3, the Server Name Identifications (SNI) value was intended to be associated with the session (Section 3 of {{RFC6066}}), with the server being required to enforce that the SNI value associated with the session matches the one specified in the resumption handshake.
 However, in reality the